torproject/tor/doc/HACKING/ReleasingTor.md

 ## III.
 Making the source release.

-1. In `maint-0.?.x`, bump the version number in `configure.ac` and run `make update-versions` to update version numbers in other places, and commit.
+1. In `maint-0.?.x`, bump the version number in `configure.ac` and run `./scripts/main/update_versions.py` to update version numbers in other places, and commit.
 Then merge `maint-0.?.x` into `release-0.?.x`.

-   When you merge the maint branch forward to the next maint branch, or into main, merge it with "-s ours" to avoid conflict with the version bump.
+   When you merge the maint branch forward to the next maint branch, or into main, merge it with `-s ours` to avoid conflict with the version bump.

-2. Make distcheck, put the tarball up in somewhere (how about your homedir on people.torproject.org?) , and tell `#tor-dev` about it.
+2. In `release-0.?.x`, run `make distcheck`, put the tarball up in somewhere (how about your homedir on people.torproject.org?) , and tell `#tor-dev` about it.

    If you want, wait until at least one person has built it